The mountain sat upon the plain

 Of dawn the ancestor.

-We are busy working to bring Emily Dickinson's "The Mountain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Mountain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Mountain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.